blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 - CT readings are single-phase only.
 Three-phase commercial RTUs need three CTs and a firmware change to sum them.
 - The SDP810 CRC byte is read and discarded rather than verified — a communication-layer fault on the I²C bus won't be caught.
 - Compressor-start detection is sampled, not interrupt-driven: transitions that occur and finish entirely inside one `sample_interval_sec` window won't be counted.
 The 60-second default is well below normal RTU cycle times, but a badly-misbehaving contactor could in principle cycle faster than the sampler sees.
-- No local storage of historical samples — the Notecard does its own multi-day note queue, but the sketch itself keeps only the current summary window in RAM plus a 16-slot ring buffer of recent compressor starts.
+- No local storage of historical samples — the Notecard does its own multi-day Note queue, but the sketch itself keeps only the current summary window in RAM plus a 16-slot ring buffer of recent compressor starts.
 - The 120VAC power path assumes the installer can tap the RTU service disconnect.
 Installations that can only offer the 24VAC control-transformer rail need a 24VAC-input supply instead (e.g. a Functional Devices PSH40A or a Mornsun LH05-23B05R3); the downstream 5V wiring is unchanged.
 A Scoop / solar variant is a reasonable addition for units where neither rail is practical.
 - Mojo is bench-validation equipment in this POC — the firmware does not read its LTC2959 coulomb counter over the Qwiic bus.
 Adding a runtime mAh field to the summary is a straightforward extension if fleet-level power telemetry is valuable.